 Franks' musical stylings have been heard in 150 countries and by more than 25 million Americans.
-The Atlanta Country Music Hall of Fame member's career boasts 17 album releases, 17 singles, and over 200 recordings with various artists from various genres.
+The Atlanta Country Music Hall of Fame member's career boasts 21 album releases, 21 singles, and over 200 recordings with various artists from various genres.
 In addition to his solo career, Franks is a former member of Bill Monroe's Bluegrass Boys, Jim and Jesse's Virginia Boys and has performed with Jeff and Sheri Easter, The Lewis Family, the Marksmen, "Doc" Tommy Scott's Last Real Old Time Medicine Show and Doodle and the Golden River Grass.

-The Board of Directors is appointed annually.
+The Board of Directors is elected annually.

 "My brother Jerry (Robinson, Sr.) and I are extremely grateful that these talented civic-minded individuals have offered their time to serve and help us not only build the scholarship fund honoring our late parents through fundraising efforts but to guide the program as we seek our first scholarship recipients," Franks said.
 The organization oversees the Pearl and Floyd Franks Scholarship Fund, helping graduating seniors talented in the Appalachian musical arts to seek higher education.
 The fund is named for Franks' late parents, who helped manage his career.
 Candidates for the scholarship are accepted from Catoosa, Walker, and Whitfield counties in Georgia and Rhea and Cumberland counties in Tennessee and other areas from which the organization receives support.